Last updated Apr. 18, 2023 by Jessica Green

 - Simplifi: This budgeting software is suitable for mobile phone users.
 It analyzes your income and expenses in order to create an efficient budget for you.

-With Simplifi, you can view upcoming expenses and understand how they affect your financial goals.
+With Simplifi, you can view upcoming expenses and understand how they affect your.
 You can also monitor recurring expenses and connect all your accounts in one place.

 Who Competes With Personal Capital?